buddhist-uni/buddhist-uni.github.io/_courses/nibbana.md

 {% include content_blurb.html category="canon" slug="sn9.6" %}
   - How does an arahant see the world?

+{% include content_blurb.html category="canon" slug="an9.25" %}
+  - An Arahant is one whose mind is consolidated and beyond conditions.

 {% include content_blurb.html category="articles" slug="anuruddha-sutta_ireland" %}
   - To an enlightened being, even sensual pleasures are seen as painful for how fleeting they are indeed!